Understanding Withholding Tax for Musicians

 The good news?
 There are ways to reduce the impact:

-• But this credit is capped - so if your UK tax liability is lower than the amount withheld, you’ll lose the difference.
+But this credit is capped.
+If your UK tax liability is lower than the amount withheld, you’ll lose the difference.

-• Always weigh up the cost and hassle of filing locally against the potential refund.
+Always weigh the cost and hassle of filing locally against the potential refund.

 To recover or offset withholding tax, documentation is everything.